WindowsAzure-TrainingKit-RU/Demo-BuildClips/Segment2.md

 	> And then the cool thing is when you actually want to play something, you can just go ahead, click on a video, click play, and even directly within the browser here, you can go ahead and test out your video, including with adaptive streaming.
 So very easy way you can test out and kind of learn how to use the product and quickly see the status of different jobs that you're working on.

 	> **Note:**
-	> Even when the publish operation seems to be done, I might take a few more seconds for the video to be really ready - 30-45 secs.
+	> Even when the publish operation seems to be done, it might take a few more seconds for the video to be really ready - 30-45 secs.

 	![Playing smooth streaming video](Images/playing-smooth-streaming-video.png?raw=true)